technology

 Most body cameras at the time had significant flaws, such as officer activation.

-BodyWorn by Utility (now eos by Utility) was an exception, as it came with automatic activation within its technology.
+BodyWorn by Utility (now EOS by Utility) was an exception, as it came with automatic activation within its technology.
 By implementing BodyWorn, we equipped our officers with a useful tool that turns the camera on for them, which helps in many situations.
 In split-second immediate decision-making moments, they can focus on the job at hand and not have to put their safety in jeopardy by deciding, “Oh, I should turn on my body cam?”

 Utility was able to answer a lot of the questions we had about body cameras.
 Not to mention, Utility answered all those questions with the SaaS business model.
 They are constantly maintaining, upgrading, and keeping things in working order.